Board of Directors

 Bede Burke was elected to the Board on 24 November 2016.

-Frank Pace AM
+Frank Pace AM, Elected Director

-Specialist director (Corporate Governance)
+Catherine Cooper, Specialist Director (Corporate Governance)

 Catherine has a background in commercial law and business and is an experienced non-executive director and chair.
 She has extensive experience at management and board level in diverse industries with expertise spanning agribusiness, animal health, biosecurity, food security, finance and audit, together with water, energy, waste management, health and education, research and development, with significant exposure to both domestic production and export markets.